sector-f/admiral/README.md

 items = ["music", "workspaces", "clock"]
 ```

-Each entry in the `items` table is a script that will be run.
+Each entry in the `items` table specifies a section of the config file that will be run.
 Note that the order specified here is the order that Admiral will use
 for the scripts' output.

-### Scripts

-The word "scripts" isn't entirely accurate; these can be anything that produce
+### Sections of the admiral.toml

+Each section of the `admiral.toml` contains a command that producses some output:
-output on the command line: shell scripts, python scripts, executable binaries, etc.
+you can use shell scripts, python scripts, executable binaries, etc.

 Here is an example script section:

 ```
 [clock]
-path = ["/usr/bin/date", "+%I:%M %p"]
+path = "date +%I:%M %p"
 reload = 1
 ```

 #### path

 `path` is the only required entry for a script.
 This will normally be a string,
-such as `path = "mpd.sh"`.
-If arguments need to be passed, it is done using
-an array, as shown above.
-If an array is used, the first item in it is the path
-to the script/command, and additional items in the array are the arguments passed
-to it.
+such as `path = "mpd.sh"` or maybe `path = "echo 'Hello, world!'".
 If a `path` is relative, it is relative to `admiral.d` (or the directory containing
 the configuration file, if `-c` was used).